 (1) Fleet 4 elects to modify the Class Rule (III.E.6 and III.E.8) via III.B.1 above, such that each yacht shall be permitted to have on board and use during a race electric wind indicators, GPS and VHF units unless otherwise noted in the Notice of Race or the Sailing Instructions.

-(2) All new or replacement mainsails shall be Ullman mainsails (as made to meet class specifications) after the Santa Barbara Yacht Club Holiday Regatta of 2015.
 (This appendix replaced by Appendix 3.)

 (3) Fleet 4 elects to modify Class Rule III.C.5 so that: All boats shall use Ullman mainsails at the 2017 Cinco De Mayo Regatta and during all subsequent Fleet 4 races.
 This Appendix also deletes Appendix 2.